SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 circumstances.
 Or he can choose the primary one and decide which other skills are appropriate secondary, or related, skills that the character can use to improve his chances with the primary skill.
-The gamemaster sets diﬃculties for each skill.
+The gamemaster sets difficulties for each skill.
 The character ﬁrst performs the related skills, and then he attempts the primary one.
-To determine the related skill’s modiﬁer to the primary skill, the gamemaster subtracts the diﬃculty from the total rolled with the related skill; this determines the number of result points from the roll.
+To determine the related skill’s modiﬁer to the primary skill, the gamemaster subtracts the difficulty from the total rolled with the related skill; this determines the number of result points from the roll.
 Then he divides that number by 2, rounding up, to get the modiﬁer to the total rolled with the primary skill.
 The minimum related skill modiﬁer is 1.
-If the skill total was less than the diﬃculty, the modiﬁer is subtracted from the primary skill total.
+If the skill total was less than the difficulty, the modiﬁer is subtracted from the primary skill total.
 If the skill total was equal

 59

 Chapter 6

-to or greater than the diﬃculty, the modiﬁer is added to the primary skill total.
+to or greater than the difficulty, the modiﬁer is added to the primary skill total.
 The character may perform the related skills and the primary skill successively, but the related skill modiﬁer is only good for